welcome

 a.p.e. gallery | northampton ma | april 8th, 2023

-vulture sister song is supported in part by grants from the jack & dorothy byrne foundation, the new hampshire state council on the arts & the national endowment for the arts, mascoma bank, and claremont savings bank. the vulture watching workshop was funded in part by new england foundation for the arts’ new england dance fund, with generous support from the aliad fund at the boston foundation.
+vulture sister song is supported in part by grants from the jack & dorothy byrne foundation, the new hampshire state council on the arts & the national endowment for the arts, 4 culture, mascoma bank, and claremont savings bank. the vulture watching workshop was funded in part by the new hampshire state council on the arts & the national endowment for the arts, as well as by the new england foundation for the arts’ new england dance fund, with generous support from the aliad fund at the boston foundation.

 all images on this page: sam kann